exercism/cpp/concepts/classes/introduction.md

 # Introduction

-It is time to get to one of the core principles of C++: object-oriented programming (OOP).
+It is time to get to one of the core paradigms of C++: object-oriented programming (OOP).
 OOP is centered around `classes` - user-defined types of data with their own set of related functions.
 We will start with the basics and will cover more advanced topics further down the syllabus tree.